 A report in the San Francisco Chronicle stated: “Members of the Assembly Democrats’ progressive caucus were heard making candid, if not intemperate, statements . . . that they may want to ‘precipitate a crisis’ over the budget this year.”
 The L.A.
 Daily News noted that the Democrats “speculated that the continuing deadlock over the state budget could benefit their party politically by slowing the drive to recall Gov. Gray Davis.”

 At a recent candidates debate in Ventura, Ms. Jackson tried to distance herself from all this by saying there was no secret meeting, according to reports.
 The Strickland campaign notes: “Hannah-Beth Jackson thinks that when she says something, it’s true.
 This time, her denials are more hollow than usual.
 Taxin’ Jackson must have forgotten the news coverage of the now infamous ‘Squawk Box’ recording.
 In this meeting, Democrats inadvertently had microphones transmitting their secret plans to hold up the budget and to blame the Republicans in hope of gaining a political advantage.”

 On top of these apparent lies or distortions about her past, Ms. Jackson has further damaged her reputation by over-the-top mud-slinging against Mr. Strickland.

 Voters must ask themselves: Do you have enough trust and confidence in Ms. Jackson to give her a job in Sacramento?

 The answer is NO.

 Tony Strickland for California State Senate, District 19.

-Technorati Tags: Hannah-Beth Jackson, Tony Strickland Hannah-Beth Jackson, Tony Strickland
+Technorati Tags: Hannah-Beth Jackson, Tony Strickland Tags: Hannah-Beth Jackson, Tony Strickland